 Well, despite having sampled all sorts of things, we were a little hungry so wandered through the town, admiring some of the detailed architecture

 And eventually found a new section of the festa – with the other sort of truffles!

-Well what could be better?
-Chocolate tasting to round the experience off nicely, followed by a few snacks – truffled fried egg toast for The-Hedonist and truffled polenta for myself.
+What could be better?
+Chocolate tasting to round the experience off nicely, followed by a few snacks – truffled fried egg toast for my companion and truffled polenta for myself.